Undergraduate Courses in Mathematics and Statistics (MTH or STA prefix)

 360. Statistical Inference - Covariance and correlation, sampling distributions, development and data analysis concerning one/two/many sample location tests and confidence intervals.
 Analysis of variance and simple linear regression, chi-squared tests for categorical data.
 Use of technology and/or statistical software throughout.
 Prerequisites: MTH 333 (or concurrent enrollment) and 359.

 412. Introduction to Algebraic Systems - Introduction to the study of algebraic systems with particular emphasis on concrete examples of the basic algebraic structures, groups, rings, integral domains, and fields.
-Prerequisite: MTH 311.
+Prerequisite: MTH 311 and MTH 317.

 415. Number Theory - Properties of natural numbers.
 Unique factorization, residue solution of congruences, arithmetic functions, quadratic reciprocity law, distribution of primes.
 Diophantine equations, continued fractions, algebraic numbers.
 Prerequisite: MTH 311.